lytics/quickstart/datagen/README.md

-This is a data-generator, for creating data to be http posted to a data-collector.
+This is a data-generator, for creating name/value data to be http posted to a data-collector.
+This allows for creating pseudo real data as if collected from web/mobile analytics.

 It uses a json file specifying fields, cardinality, frequency, of data to send